hoonzis/hoonzis.github.io/_posts/2012-06-27-programming-languages-for-age-of-cloud.md

 blogger_id: tag:blogger.com,1999:blog-1710034134179566048.post-7522731516243956423
 blogger_orig_url: http://hoonzis.blogspot.com/2012/06/programming-languages-for-age-of-cloud.html
 ---
 This posts talks about the aspects which are influencing computer languages these days.
 We are in the age when the sequential execution is over.
 Even your laptop has a processor with several cores.
-The cloud provides us with tons of machines whic we can use to run our code on.
+The cloud provides us with tons of machines which we can use to run our code on.
 We are in the age of distribution, parallelization, asynchronous programming and concurrency.
-As developers we have to deal with the chalenges which arise from this new environement.
+As developers we have to deal with the challenges which arise from this new environment.
 Computer language scientists have worked on the subject since the seventies.
 Nowadays concepts which have been studied for long time, influence the mainstream languages.
 This post describes how.

 The motivation for this post was this panel discussion at the last's year Lang.NEXT conference, where one of the greatest language architects of these days discuss what the ideal computer language should look like (Anders Hejlsberg - C\#, Martin Odersky - Scala, Gilad Bracha - Newspeak, Java, Dart and Peter Alvaro).

 Web and Cloud programming
 -------------------------